2023 Accreditation Framework Updates

 • Participants must have a current Volleyball Australia Level 1 Referee Accreditation.

-• Participants must be at least 14 years old to be eligible for this accreditation.
+• Participants must be turning at least 14 years old during the year the Accreditation starts.

 • Participants must be a current member of Volleyball Queensland.

-• Prior to undertaking this course, all participants and non-accredited teachers will need to complete the Community Officiating General Principles Course
+• Prior to undertaking this course, all participants will need to complete the Australian Sports Commission – Community Officiating Essential Skills Course.

-• Please note, prior to undertaking this course, participants (including teachers) must complete the following online modules:
+• Please note, prior to undertaking this course, participants must complete the following online modules:

 Accredited Presenters